HireDale/hiredale.github.io/day-to-day.md

 During the course of a standard sprint cycle, my team-centric tasks include:

-1. Monitoring the product’s active user stories and attached files in Atlassian Jira, ensuring accurate and up-to-date sources for documentation.
+1. Monitoring the product’s active user stories and attached files in **Atlassian Jira**, ensuring accurate and up-to-date sources for documentation.

-2. Consulting with designers, QAs, developers, and product owners through calls or emails to gather information on documentation changes.
+2. Consulting with designers, QAs, developers, and product owners through calls and emails to gather information on documentation changes.

 3. Providing drafts of help file changes and release notes to associated team members using Adobe Acrobat, OneDrive, and SharePoint.